What is an Agile team and how to form it correctly?

-- Sprints – short spans that help Agile teams to plan, develop, review, and release products.
+- Sprints are short spans that help Agile teams to plan, develop, review, and release products.
 They can be considered projects within the projects.

-- Daily Stand Up – a daily meeting in which the participants discuss what work was done yesterday and what they are doing today.
+- Daily Stand Up is a daily meeting in which the participants discuss what work was done yesterday and what they do today.
 Any questions that come up are also discussed.